View from the south west. The position of stone sockets are denoted by concrete bollards.

 View from southern stone.
 Silbury Hill is now perfectly aligned with an orthostat in the Great Circle and the site of another stone marked by a concrete bollard.

-Car parking is provided at a price at SU 09959 69653, but access to the stone circles, henge and stone row is free.
+Car parking is provided at a price at SU 09959 69653, but access to the stone circles, henge and Z feature is free.
 From the car park head into the village and make your way to the centre of the henge.